What's Required to Earn a Computed Tomography Certification Program?

 Computed tomography (CT) is a type of radiology procedure that uses x-rays to produce cross sectional images of the human body.
 As a technologist in this field, you work directly with patients performing various procedures, in addition to working with radiologists to aid in examinations.
 You must have an in-depth knowledge of anatomy, along with the ability to produce and analyze quality images.

 CT certification is overseen by the American Registry of Radiologic Technologists (ARRT).
-Primary pathways to certification include completing at least an associate degree in radiography, nuclear medicine technology, radiation therapy, sonography or magnetic resonance imaging.
-A primary pathway requires you to complete a formal training program with a clinical component in order to be eligible for certification.
+Primary pathways to certification include completing a formal training program with a clinical component in radiography, nuclear medicine technology, radiation therapy, sonography or magnetic resonance imaging.
+You must also hold an associate degree, although this degree does not necessarily need to be in any of the radiologic sciences.

 CT is a post-primary certification; this means that you must first be certified in one of the supporting disciplines for CT, such as radiography, nuclear medicine technology or radiation therapy.
 Typically, a certification program lasts one semester and is offered by some four-year or two-year colleges.